Kim Jin-sung (footballer, born 1997)

-Kim Jin-sung (Korean: 김진성; born 16 June 1997) is a South Korean professional footballer who plays as a centre-back for K3 League club Ulsan Citizen.
+Kim Jin-sung (Korean: 김진성; born 16 June 1997) is a South Korean professional footballer who plays as a centre-back for K3 League club Yeoju FC.

 Career

 Madura United

 On 27 August 2021, Kim moved to Indonesia.
 He signed contract with Indonesian Liga 1 club Madura United.
 Kim made his debut on 12 September 2021 at Gelora Bung Karno Madya Stadium, as a starter, he provided an assist in a 1-1 league draw against PSM Makassar.

 Barito Putera

 In January 2022, Kim signed a contract with Liga 1 club Barito Putera.
 Kim made his league debut in a 3–0 lost against Bali United as a starter on 9 January 2022 at the Ngurah Rai Stadium, Denpasar.